 You can use a password manager (which is a digital encrypted vault) to drastically improve the security of your accounts and make the whole process of managing such sensitive information easier.

 Well-regarded options when it comes to choosing one are:

 - 1Password – Support, Beginner’s guide

 Using a password manager means being able to rely on a random password generator that can create robust and unique passwords for your accounts, while at the same time not having to worry about remembering them.
-It means creating a well enough organized list of all your accounts’ information (as well as any other information you might want to keep safe and handy) and saving it in an encrypted form so that only the person that knows the primary password (your password manager’s password, still usually referred to as “master” password) is able to access the data.
+It means creating a well enough organized list of all your accounts’ information (as well as any other information you might want to keep safe and handy) and saving it in an encrypted form so that only the person that knows your password manager’s password is able to access the data.
 It also means you can avoid using existing accounts (such as a Google, Facebook, Microsoft, or Apple account) to login to other services, which can have negative implications for both privacy and security.

 Picture a string of 30+ characters made up of randomly generated letters, numbers, and symbols: That’s a password!
 123456, single dictionary words, movie titles, dates, given names, pet names or other personal information are not passwords.

 You can approximate the strength of your passwords using Bitwarden’s Password Strength Testing Tool.
 You can also jump to the Data breaches chapter for more info about how to check if your accounts have been exposed in a known data breach and what to do about it.

 Most password managers come with the ability to auto-fill things like usernames and passwords directly in the web pages and apps you use.
 On mobile devices people can turn this on after installing their password manager’s app, while on laptop and desktop computers this is usually available in the browser after installing a given password manager’s browser extension.